iqmo-org/magic_duckdb/README.md

 - `%dql --format <query>` uses [sql-formatter](https://github.com/sql-formatter-org/sql-formatter).
 This is a javascript library, so it needs to be installed separately, although it's executed via npx so should be fine as long as you have npx / node in your path.
 - `%dql --tables <query>` returns the list of tables used by the query, equivalent to: `duckdb.get_table_names("SELECT * FROM xyz")`
 - `%dql [-ai | -aichat] fix <query>` passes the current schema to OpenAI and askes OpenAI to "fix" the query.
 An OpenAI developer key is required.
+- `%dql -r [readfile]` loads the query from the file path specified.
+Variable expansion is not supported at this time, file path must be a string.

 ```
             # to set openai key